Which Hong Kong vet should you trust to take care of your beloved fur babies?

 Central & Western District

-Opened in 2010 by well-known Hong Kong vets Dr Tony Matthews and Dr Andy Krywawych, Acorn caters for all small animals and offers high-quality veterinary care with excellent medical, diagnostic and surgical facilities.
-Opening hours are Monday to Saturday, 9am to 7pm (consulting hours 9.30am to 1pm, 3pm to 6:30pm); Sundays and public holidays, 10am to 5pm (consulting hours 10am to 1pm, 2pm to 4pm).
+Opened in 2010 by well-known Hong Kong vets Dr Tony Matthews and Dr Andy Krywawych, Acorn caters for all small animals and offers high-quality veterinary care with excellent medical, diagnostic and surgical facilities with 24-hour hospitalisation.
+Acorn has also been performing stem cell procedures for the last few years for animals with chronic arthritic pain non-responsive to medicines and conventional treatments.

-For our feline friends, this is a cat-only hospital set up in 2003 by Dr Margaret Bradley.
+For our feline friends, this cat-only veterinary hospital (Aberdeen Street branch) was set up in 2003.
 Cats have an extremely acute sense of smell (fun fact – it’s 14 times that of humans!) and other animals in their vicinity, especially dogs, can really stress them out.
-Nine Lives offers a much more relaxing environment for them, as they can’t see, hear or smell any dogs.
-Dr Maggie and her dedicated team have extensive experience in feline medicine.
-The hospital is fully equipped to provide full medical, diagnostic and surgical care for your cat.
-Nine lives is open 7 days a week.
-Monday to Saturday, 10am to 7pm; Sunday, 12pm to 5pm.
+The dedicated team here has extensive experience in feline medicine.

 This long-standing veterinary clinic is a fully equipped primary opinion practice and has provided excellent medical, diagnostic and surgical care for southside pets over many years.
 Owner Dr Mike Goodlet also accepts cardiology referrals from other veterinary practices.
-The clinic is open Monday to Friday, 9am to 6pm; Saturday, 9am to 1pm, 2pm to 5pm; Sunday, 9pm to 12:30pm.
+The other vet on the team, Dr Michael Bradley has practised in Ireland and Hong Kong, treating everything from Irish draught horses to Lantau buffaloes, teacup poodles and canaries!
+As part of its COVID-safe practices, the clinic is now closed on Sundays.
 House call services are also available.

 Previously situated in Mong Kok (and formerly known as CityU PAVC), this new clinic in Sham Shui Po is impressive.
 Spread over three floors with a total area of about 33,000 square feet, this hospital has 22 consultation rooms, nine operating theatres, a dedicated intensive care unit (ICU), a cardiology suite and a separate 24/7 access emergency service.
 It is one of the largest veterinary clinics in Southeast Asia!
 It has all the latest equipment and facilities for CT scanning, MRIs, digital radiography, ultrasound, endoscopy and intra-operative fluoroscopy.
-As well as offering first opinion veterinary care, there will be eight specialist veterinary services for referrals (including neurology, ophthalmology and internal medicine).
-Just like you would do for your kids, this hospital stores all the records for furry children as well, that it carefully transferred when it moved location earlier this year.

 Pets Central is one of the well-known veterinary clinics that has branches all over the 852.
 Besides the medical services of hospitalisation, internal medicine, cardiology and more, it also has an online and clinic store, as well as general services like grooming and boarding.
 It has several well known and highly experienced vets including Dr Kurt Verkest and Dr David Coyle.
-Nursing care and the shops are open 24 hours, consultations 8am to 12pm only.
+Nursing care is are open 24 hours, retail and consultations are available 8am to 11pm.

-Located just the other side of the central tunnel in Ho Man Tin, this clinic mirrors the facilities in the Wan Chai headquarters of the SPCA.
-It has 2 consulting rooms and offers general surgery, dentistry and imaging (x-rays and ultrasound).
+Located just the other side of the Cross Harbour tunnel in Ho Man Tin, this clinic mirrors the facilities in the Wan Chai headquarters of the SPCA.
+It has two consulting rooms and offers general surgery, dentistry and imaging (x-rays and ultrasound).
 Apart from its medical services, it also has an adoption centre upstairs.
 There is limited parking but it’s an easy taxi pick-up and drop-off spot.
-The clinic is open Monday to Saturday; 8:50am to 5:30pm.
+The clinic is open Monday to Saturday – 8:50am to 5:30pm.

 Dr Genevieve Touzel oversees the running of this centre which is open seven days a week and provides consultations, general surgery, in house laboratory, x-rays and hospitalisation facilities.
 There is also an adoption centre for welfare cases.